heyJordanParker/yaSingleton/README.md

  * Thread-safe LazySingleton.
  * Better performance; all singletons share the same Update events.
  * Easy to integrate with your existing code base.
+ * Just works!
+No need to initialize anything or mess with the Resources folder.

 ## Getting Started